1st Edition

 Alma Siggins

-18. Resource recovery from wastewater by biochar
+18. Resource Recovery from Wastewater by Biochar

 S. Himanujahn, W.A.K.S.
 Fonseka, B.C.L.
-Athapattu, Meththika Vithanage
+Athapattu, and Meththika Vithanage

-Chandrasekhar Kuppam, Syam Babu Davuluri, Vallayya Chari Kommoju, Venkata Narayana Alugunulla, Meenakshi Singh, Rosa Anna Nastro, Gopalakrishnan Kumar
+Chandrasekhar Kuppam, Syam Babu Davuluri, Vallayya Chari Kommoju, Venkata Narayana Alugunulla, Meenakshi Singh, Rosa Anna Nastro, and Gopalakrishnan Kumar

 Section 6: Real Field Implementations and Challenges

-Abhishek Kumar, Wasim Akram Shaikh, Tanushree Bhattacharya
+Abhishek Kumar, Wasim Akram Shaikh, and Tanushree Bhattacharya

-24. Life cycle and cost-benefit analysis of biochar
+24. Life Cycle and Cost–Benefit Analysis of Biochar

-Vartika Srivastava, M. Suresh Kumar, P. V. Nidheesh
+Vartika Srivastava, Manukonda Suresh Kumar, and P.V.
+Nidheesh

-25. Optimizing biochar supply chains for carbon dioxide removal: A Review of Network Models
+25. Optimizing Biochar Supply Chains for Carbon Dioxide Removal: A Review of Network Models

-27. Sustainable applications of biochar for environmental control and promotion of the circular economy
+27. Sustainable Applications of Biochar for Environmental Control and Promotion of the Circular Economy

 Biography

-P. V. Nidheesh completed B. Tech. in Civil Engineering from Government College of Engineering, Kannur, Kerala, India; M. Tech. in Environmental Engineering and Ph.
-D. from National Institute of Technology Trichy, Tamilnadu, India.
-After the completion of doctoral degree, he worked as an adhoc faculty at National Institute of Technology Calicut, Kerala, India and as an Associate Professor at Vimal Jyothi Engineering College, Chemperi, Kannur, Kerala, India.
-Currently he is working as a principal scientist at CSIR-National Environmental Engineering Research Institute, Nagpur, India.
-His research interest includes water and wastewater treatment, and advanced oxidation processes.
+P.V.
+Nidheesh completed his BTech in Civil Engineering from Government College of Engineering, Kannur, Kerala, India; MTech in Environmental Engineering; and PhD from National Institute of Technology Trichy, Tamilnadu, India.
+After the completion of his doctoral degree, he worked as an adhoc faculty at National Institute of Technology Calicut, Kerala, India and as an associate professor at Vimal Jyothi Engineering College, Chemperi, Kannur, Kerala, India.
+Currently he is working as a principal scientist at CSIR—National Environmental Engineering Research Institute, Nagpur, India.
+His research interests include water, wastewater treatment, and advanced oxidation processes.
+He has published several international journal articles, conference articles, books, and book chapters.
+He is an author of highly cited and highly downloaded articles.
+He is one of the most highly cited researcher of 2023.
+He is serving as an editorial member for journals including Environmental Research, Environmental Technology, Environmental Advances, Soil and Environmental Health, Water, European Journal of Chemistry, and Environmental Quality Management.

 Meththika Vithanage is an esteemed Professor and founding director of the Ecosphere Resilience Research Centre at the University of Sri Jayewardenepura, Sri Lanka, her pioneering vision has propelled her to the forefront of global scholarship.
 Prof. Vithanage's influence extends far beyond her home institution, as evidenced by her roles as an Adjunct Professor at the Institute of Agriculture, University of Western Australia, Sustainability Cluster, University of Petroleum and Energy Studies, India and the National Institute of Fundamental Studies, Sri Lanka.
 Recently appointed as an Eminent Visiting Scientist at the Saveetha Institute of Medical and Technical Sciences, India, she continues to illuminate pathways for innovative research and collaboration.
 With a multifaceted academic background spanning water chemistry, environmental remediation, microplastics, and waste biomass conversion, Prof. Vithanage has earned international acclaim for her groundbreaking contributions.